introvertmac/bountyblink/README.md

 # Bounty Blink

-Bounty Blink is a Solana-based application that allows users to participate in X (formerly Twitter) thread challenges and submit their entries for rewards.
-This project uses Next.js, Solana Web3.js, Airtable for data storage, and Blinksights for analytics.
+Bounty Blink is a Solana-blink application that allows users to participate in X (formerly Twitter) thread challenges and submit their entries for rewards.
+Bounty Blink uses Next.js, Solana Web3.js, Airtable for data storage, and Blinksights for analytics.

 ## Features

-- Displays challenge details and instructions
+- Displays challenge details and instructions in a Blink
 - Allows users to submit their X thread URLs
 - Validates wallet addresses and X thread URLs
 - Stores submissions in Airtable